Anxiety and Family Constellations

 These adaptations are often intelligent survival responses.

-The problem is that the nervous system may continue responding to present-day situations as if earlier dangers are still present.
+Later, the nervous system may continue responding as though earlier dangers are still present.

 Generational Trauma and Anxiety

-Family Constellations reveals how unresolved trauma may continue affecting later generations.
+Family Constellations explores how unresolved trauma may continue affecting later generations.

 Experiences such as: